iangthomas/Ride-Sharing/README.md

 # Appendix A
 ## Backend
-This is a screenshot of the entirety of the server backend.
+This is a screenshot of the entirety of the backend.
 There are 4 sections, “readyDrivers”, “requests”, “trips” and “users”.
 In this screenshot, there is one user request for pickup, which began as a trip and then was canceled by the passenger.